LSEG-API-Samples/Example.MessengerBotAPI.Python.InteractiveMessengerBotML/README.md

 # Conclusion

 In this article, we have explained steps to build your Interactive ChatBot with Python Machine Learning and Messenger Bot API.
 There is more room to play, you may add a queue to queuing and processing the message, and you can integrate the core logics of ChatBot to web framework such as [Flask](https://www.fullstackpython.com/flask.html) to create Bot server.
 Moreover, you can create your Chatbot using other Python libraries such as ChatterBot, or you can apply a technologies/frameworks like [Microsoft Bot Framework](https://dev.botframework.com/),[ML.NET](https://dotnet.microsoft.com/apps/machinelearning-ai/ml-dotnet),[IBM Watson](https://www.ibm.com/watson) or using [Google Dialog Flow](https://dialogflow.com/) to implement the Bot.
-Then you can integrate your Bot system with Refinitiv Message Bot API using any programming language which provides HTTP Client library and Websocket Client library.
+Then you can integrate your Bot system with Refinitiv Messenger Bot API using any programming language which provides HTTP Client library and Websocket Client library.
 You can incorporate the functionality of the other Refinitiv's APIs to retrieve particular information as well.

 The future of Chatbots is very bright with the advancement in the Artificial Intelligence sector.
 Future Chatbot will not only be customer support; it will be an advanced assistant for both the business and the consumer.
 AI Chatbot will take over repetitive and tedious tasks on behalf of a human.
 The Chatbot that we just built is quite simple, but this example should help you think through the design and challenge of creating your Bot.